altfatterz/altfatterz.github.io/_posts/2019-09-06-deploy-spring-boot-app-with-google-cloud-build.md

 ## Start a new build

-We can build trigger the build using the `gcloud` CLI:
+We can trigger the build manually using the `gcloud` CLI:

 ```bash
 $ gcloud builds submit